thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 When you edit the information in the [joins](#joins) section of the TML for a Worksheet or View, you override the table join(s) from the table the Worksheet or View comes from.
 However, you only override the join(s) for the specific Worksheet or View you are editing, ***not*** for the source table.

 When you edit the information in the [joins_with](#joins_with) section of the TML for a table, you edit the join information for the source table, the destination table, and any dependents, such as Worksheets and Views.
 Note that you can only edit joins for which the table is the source table.
+Table join modification is in <strong>Beta</strong> and on by default.

 ### Worksheet and View join syntax
 For Worksheets and Views, the join syntax is the following: